zxc916684603/ecs/intl.en-US/Product Introduction/Benefits of ECS.md

 # Benefits of ECS {#concept_c1y_bp2_vdb .concept}

-Compared with Internet Data Centers \(IDCs\) and server vendors, the ECS has the benefits in the following aspects: availability, security, and elasticity.
+Compared with Internet Data Centers \(IDCs\) and server vendors, ECS has benefits in terms of availability, security, and elasticity.

 ## Availability {#section_jrm_cv4_ydb .section}

 Alibaba Cloud adopts more stringent IDC standards, server access standards, and O&M standards to guarantee data reliability and high availability of cloud computing infrastructure and cloud servers.

-In addition, each region of Alibaba Cloud consists of multiple zones.
+In addition, each Alibaba Cloud region consists of multiple zones.
 For greater fault tolerance, you can build active/standby or active/active services in multiple zones.
 For a finance-oriented solution with three IDCs in two regions, you can build fault tolerant systems in multiple regions and zones.
 Those services include disaster tolerance and backup, which are supported by the mature solutions built by Alibaba Cloud.

 Switching between services is smooth within the Alibaba Cloud framework.
 For more information, see [E-Commerce Solutions](https://www.alibabacloud.com/solutions/gaming).
 Alibaba Cloud industry solutions support a variety of services, such as finance, E-commerce, and video services.